 From the explanation above, you may have concluded that narcissists don’t feel guilt because they are evil or lack common values, but that’s not true.
 Most of them do have common values like normal people.
 What makes them insensitive and remorseless of their cruelty is how they view themselves.

-When a narcissist is hurt or when he senses that his painful past is about to repeat itself, he enters into predatory mode to protect himself.
-Once they are in this mode, feelings like guilt, remorse and empty are completely blocked because they would be disadvantageous.
-The same way you feel less pain when you are in fight or flight mode.
+When a narcissist is hurt or when he senses that his bad past experience is about to be repeated, his defence mechanism gets activated.
+Once they are in this mode, some feelings such as guilt, remorse and empty feelings are temporarily blocked because they would be disadvantageous.
+This works the same way we feel less physical pain when we are in fight or flight mode.

-You don’t have to something really cruel to trigger this predatory mode.
-A narcissist who suffered because he was abandoned as a child may turn into an “animal” as soon he senses that he is about to be abandoned by his partner.
+You don’t have to do something really cruel to trigger a narcissist’s defence mechanism.
+A narcissist who suffered because he was abandoned as a child may become defensive as soon he senses that he is about to be abandoned by his partner.

 Another thing that makes narcissists less likely to feel guilty is their vindictiveness.
 When a narcissist feels that he is wronged in any way, he usually seeks revenge with passion.
-Because the person they are revenging on is considered an enemy, they feel not guilt for crushing him/her.
+Because the person they are revenging on is considered an enemy, they feel no guilt for abusing him/her.
+See: can an empath be a narcissist?

 What Makes a Narcissist Feel Guilty?

 If a narcissist believes that he is responsible for someone else’s suffering, he can feel guilty like anybody else provided that his defence mechanism is not activated.
-The reason why they feel no guilty for making their ex suffer after a breakup, is because breakups are most likely to happen after some fights, putting the narcissist on the defence.
+The reason why they feel no guilt for making their ex suffer after a breakup, is because breakups are most likely to happen after some fights, putting the narcissist on the defensive.

 Narcissists can also feel remorse once they find that they need the person they harmed.
 For example, If they made their ex’s life miserable out of rage, they may start feeling remorseful once they start missing them.
-Of course this is because the rage would have shut off.
-When a narcissist starts behaving remorseful when trying to bring back their ex, some people usually think that it’s a manipulative tactic but that’s not true, simply because they would not want their ex back if they are still on the defensive.
-(See also: Why are narcissists so mean)
+Of course this is because the self-defence mode would have shut off.
+When a narcissist starts behaving remorsefully when trying to bring back their ex, some people usually think that it’s a manipulative tactic but that’s not true, simply because they would not want their ex back if they are still on the defensive.
+See: 5 things that make a narcissist panic.